In this Episode

 - [11:56] – Cindy explains what the relevance of everything she’s been saying to a mobile marketer is.
 She then explains that AMP is an interesting side note, but she’s talking more about Firebase.

 - [14:02] – Stephan pulls us back a bit, offering some insight and explanations about Schema, JSON-LD, metadata, microdata, and more.

 - [16:39] – Cindy never expected Stephan to be her “nerd interpreter,” she jokes.
-He mentions his other podcast, the Optimized Geek.
+He mentions his other podcast, the Get Yourself Optimized.

 - [18:05] – What is AMP, and why do we need to take action on that immediately?